Install Nikola Static Site Generator on Raspbian

 Nikola is an Open Source Static Site Generator.
-Nikola offers a lot of features, can be used to maintain a blog, or a website for personal use or for an organisation.
+Nikola offers a lot of features, can be used to maintain a blog, or a website for personal use or for an organization.

 Nikola is written in Python and available under the Open Source MIT Licence.

 Nikola takes input in many formats.
 Out of the box, it supports reStructuredText, Markdown, IPython (Jupyter) Notebooks and HTML, and Nikola has plugins for many other formats.

 Nikola comes with everything you need to build a modern website: blogs (with comments, tags, categories, archives, RSS/Atom feeds), multilingual support, easy image galleries, and code listings.

 The Raspberry Pi is a well known, small, low cost, fanless, energy-efficient computer powered by a SoC.
 Several Open Source Operating Systems support the Raspberry Pi, each will give you an open and powerful system.

 There are multiple variants Raspberry Pi boards to choose from.

 For more information, see the Raspberry Pi website

 Raspbian is a free operating system based on Debian, optimized for the Raspberry Pi hardware.

 Raspbian, being based on Debian, uses the same, well known package manager as Debian, which makes it an ideal introduction in using Open Source operating system on a Single Board Computer.